Outsourcing: How to Boost your Business Resilience in 1 Step

 Outsourcing, a solution for business resilience?

 Outsourcing is the hiring of an external party to carry out planned activities such as manufacturing goods or providing services.
-It often involves a business agreement describing all the responsibilities of both parties.
+It often involves a business agreement describing all the core competencies and responsibilities of both parties.

 Sourcing something out is about delegating business processes and other activities to a different organisation.
 This is done, for instance, to focus on core business activities or to reduce costs.

 An important question for many businesses is whether outsourcing will save them money, or whether it’s financially more interesting to do or produce something themselves.

 Because many external parties are able to offer services or manufacture products at lower prices, outsourcing can apply to a wide range of activities, including customer service, manufacturing, back office, IT, and HRM.